mfukar/mfukar.github.com/_posts/2014-02-01-Reversing.md

 16. Click Run.
 Now a `.jar` file is created in your project workspace directory.
 You can find it by right-clicking your project and selecting Properties > Resource > Location
 17. Run `JD-GUI` and point it to the `.jar` file
-18. Et voila, Java code
+18. Et voila, Java code!

 Now, you will observe this is not the usual verbose Java code we write.
-It will be filled with generic names like `a`, `b`, `aa`, `ab` and so forth, and particularly weird constructs will be presented to you:
+It will be filled with generic names like `a`, `b`, `aa`, `ab` and so forth, and sometimes no Java code will be presented at all.
+This may be the result of an obfuscator, or simply bug(s) in the decompiler.
+Sometimes particularly weird constructs will be presented to you:

 {% highlight java %}
 if (!(paramObject instanceof h));